dheerajsuvarna/TravelWithMe./README.md

 5. Open terminal .
 Navigate to the application directory and run the command npm run dev-server
 6. Open up a browser and navigate to http://localhost:4200

+TravelWithMe is an online platform that brings lone student travellers together and lets them plan trips.

+This is built on NodeJs and MongoDB with Angular 4 as the front end framework.